flutter/website/src/get-started/flutter-for/ios-devs.md

   Widget build(BuildContext context) {
     return CupertinoApp(
       home: const HomePage(),
-      // The routes property defines the available named routes
+      // The [routes] property defines the available named routes
-      // and the widgets to build when navigating to those routes
+      // and the widgets to build when navigating to those routes.
       routes: {
         detailsPageRouteName: (context) => const DetailsPage(),
       },